sugoiJS/mongoDB/README.md

 By default the collection name is the class name (case sensitive).

-For override the collection name, set the collectionName property:
+For override the collection name, use the @ModelName decorator:

+    @ModelName("AppMessage")
     export class Message extends MongoModel {
             public userId:string;
             public body:string;